Our Lab Members

 Christianne Hoey, MSc

 Christianne completed her BMSc at the University of Western Ontario in Medical Sciences, graduating with distinction.
 Christianne began her MSc in September with the Department of Medical Biophysics at the University of Toronto.
 She is thrilled to be a part of the Liu Lab team at Sunnybrook Research Institute.
 For her masters project she investigated how a certain microRNA implicated in many cancers, is involved in conferring a treatment-resistant phenotype in prostate cancer, leading to cancer recurrence and poor patient outcomes.
-Christianne has a passion for music, and pursues classical vocal performance in her spare time.
-When not in the lab, she also enjoys biking, camping, and playing with her cat.
+She is now working in clinical trials at Women's College Hospital.

 Daisy is completing her BScH degree in Life Sciences at Queen’s University.
 After finishing her third year of undergraduate studies, she will be working in the Liu Lab for a period of three months as a part of the SRI summer student research program.
 In this time she will be primarily investigating the response of radio-resistant prostate cancer cell lines to various therapeutic compounds of interest.
 Outside of the lab, Daisy enjoys discovering new music and working out with friends!